The key of control Rome wields over millions of Catholics lies in papal infallibility. This belief was officially declared at the Vatican I Council:

 Moral heresy is when a person lives contrary to sound Christian principles.
 “They claim to know God, but by their actions they deny him.”
 (Tit 1:16) A moral heretic may know or even teach sound Christian doctrines, but he denies them with his lifestyle.
-There is a link here.
-A moral heretic attempts to teach doctrinal heresies to justify his sins.
-This is a picture of many Catholic popes up to this day.
+A moral heretic usually teaches doctrinal heresies to justify his sins.

 It takes a level of blind loyalty and foolishness to believe that an immoral man who denies the faith daily with his evils becomes infallible when he speaks of faith and morals.
 Yet the Catholic Encyclopedia on “Councils” says: “A sinful pope … remains a member of the (visible) church and is to be treated as a sinful, unjust ruler for whom we must pray, but from whom we may not withdraw our obedience.”

 There you have it: cultic loyalty.
 Even when an evil pope sits in Rome, he must still be obeyed.
 If infallibility cannot keep popes from evil or heresy, what purpose does it then serve other than tyranny?

 Catholics claim that papal infallibility “was implicit in the early Church.”
 They even quote Cyprian.
 But I wonder if they agree with what he says here: